thomastay/personal-blog/content/Pony for Rust developers - Ownership.md

 draft: true
 ---

+## To any readers on Github - I abandoned this guide a while ago since I got un-enamored with Pony.
+But feel free to read it, it should remain accurate

 If you hang around the Rust subreddit long enough, you might meet some language nerd and his usual rant about his favorite language.
 A few months ago, I was intrigued enough by one such rant that I checked out Pony, and I gotta say: haven't regretted it since.
 Pony offers a unique take on ownership, very similar to Rust --- but not quite.

 Let's back up a little.
 What even is Pony?
 Pony is an Actor based programming language.
 That means that in Pony, you don't deal with OS threads; instead you define actors, which are like mini-processes.
 Actors can't read and write from the same piece of memory, and to communicate they send each other **messages**.